rwilliams/jrubywiki/Truffle.md

 ## RubySpec

 We track completeness against the suite of specs formerly known as RubySpec.
 These generated reports show overall completeness and work outstanding.
-We support over 92% of the language and over 89% of the core library.
-Work on the standard library is more limited.
+We support 93% of the language and over 90% of the core library.

 * [Language Specs Report](http://lafo.ssw.uni-linz.ac.at/graalvm/jruby/specs-language-report/html/)
 * [Core Specs Report](http://lafo.ssw.uni-linz.ac.at/graalvm/jruby/specs-core-report/html/)